flumeapp/help.flumeapp.com/preferences/general.md

 ##### Show labels in Touch Bar

 Enable or disable labels for buttons that appear in the [Touch Bar.](https://developer.apple.com/macos/touch-bar/).
 Disabling this option will allow more buttons to be visible in the Touch Bar.
+Learn more.